CAMPUS LIFE » RESIDENCE HALL LIFE » Thomson Hall

 Family: Husband – Ken Barrows

-Number of years as a director: 2012-2013 will be Renee’s second year as a Resident Director.
+Number of years as a director: 2013-2014 will be Renee’s third year as a Resident Director.

 Renee met her husband Ken as a student at BBC.
 After graduating in 2010 she worked at the Scranton Counseling Center with behavioral needs children.
 Now she is working in the BBC Admissions Department as an Admissions Assistant helping prospective students see the work that God is accomplishing here at Baptist Bible College.
 Renee has also continued helping out with the softball team here at BBC and volunteers weekly at CareNet of Scranton, a crisis pregnancy center.
 Originally from Pottstown, PA, Renee grew up between one older brother and one younger sister.
 She loves being around people and was first drawn to BBC after seeing the unique interaction students have with coaches and professors.
 She enjoys playing softball, cooking, and baking.
 She and Ken are members of Heritage Baptist Church where they are involved with the senior high youth.
 “I love working in an environment that is filled with people who are pursuing the same goal of glorifying God in all that they do,” Renee says.
 “I know that my work is furthering a ministry that God is using.”
 Her favorite verse is Isaiah 41:13 “For I am the LORD your God who takes hold of your right hand and says to you, Do not fear; I will help you.”
 Her favorite book is “Loving God with all Your Mind” by Elizabeth George.